-AGD bought Grib Diamonds trading company from major shareholder to create a full-cycle enterprise
+AGD buys Grib Diamonds trading company from major shareholder to create full-cycle enterprise

 Grib Diamonds sells rough diamonds produced at the Vladimir Grib Diamond Field through auctions held on the web-based platform in Antwerp.

-The purchase was made to fulfill the terms of the loan agreement concluded by Otkritie Industrial Investments with VTB (VTBR), explained the head of AGD Diamonds Sergey Neruchev in an interview with the Dostoyanie Severa, an Archangelsk-based publication.
+The purchase was made to fulfill the terms of the loan agreement concluded by Otkritie Industrial Investments with VTB (VTBR), explained the head of AGD Diamonds Sergey Neruchev in an interview with the Dostoyanie Severa, an Arkhangelsk-based publication.
 Under this agreement, the deal had to be completed in the first half of 2018, which the parties actually did.

 "The consolidation of the AGD production business with the Gib DIAMONDS trading company will in the long term create a full-cycle diamond mining company of international standing (comprising geological exploration, production and sales)," Sergey Neruchev said.